toddbranch/ECE383/notes/L4/L4_HW.md

 1. [4.1] Add an enable signal, en, to a 2-to-4 decoder.
 When `en` is '1', the decoder functions as usual.
 When `en` is '0', the decoder is disabled and output becomes "0000".
 Use the conditional signal assignment statement to derive this circuit.
 Draw the conceptual diagram.
 2. [4.2] Repeat Problem 4.1, but use the selected signal assignment statement instead.
 3. [4.3] Consider a 2-by-2 switch.
 It has two input data ports, x(0) and x(1), and a 2-bit control signal, ctrl.
 The input data are routed to output ports y(0) and y(1) according to the ctrl signal.
 The function table is specified below.
-  a.
-Use concurrent signal assignment statements to derive the circuit.
+  1. Use concurrent signal assignment statements to derive the circuit.

 | ctrl | y1 | y0 | Function |
 | :-: | :-: | :-: | :-: |